Skip to main content

 Airflow orchestrator

-If you've added Airflow to your Meltano project as an orchestrator, you can have it automatically run your project's scheduled pipelines by starting its scheduler using meltano invoke airflow scheduler.
+If you've added Airflow to your Meltano project as an orchestrator utility, you can have it automatically run your project's scheduled pipelines by starting its scheduler using meltano invoke airflow scheduler.

 Similarly, you can start its web interface using meltano invoke airflow webserver.